Maturity-onset diabetes of the young

 Maturity-onset diabetes of the young (MODY) refers to any of several hereditary forms of diabetes mellitus caused by mutations in an autosomal dominant gene disrupting insulin production.
 Along with neonatal diabetes, MODY is a form of the conditions known as monogenic diabetes.
-While the more common types of diabetes (especially type 1 and type 2) involve more complex combinations of causes involving multiple genes and environmental factors, each forms of MODY are caused by changes to a single gene (monogenic).
-GCK-MODY (MODY 2) and HNF1A-MODY (MODY 3) are the most common forms.
+While the more common types of diabetes (especially type 1 and type 2) involve more complex combinations of causes involving multiple genes and environmental factors, each form of MODY is caused by changes to a single gene (monogenic).
+HNF1A-MODY (MODY 3) are the most common forms.

 Robert Tattersall and Stefan Fajans initially identified the phenomenon known as maturity onset diabetes of the young in a classic study published in the journal Diabetes in 1975.

 Signs and symptoms

-MODY is the final diagnosis in 1%–2% of people initially diagnosed with diabetes.
-The prevalence is 70–110 per million people.
+MODY accounts for at least 1-5% of all diagnoses of diabetes mellitus, though 50-90% of cases are estimated to be misdiagnosed as type 1, or type 2 diabetes.
+Estimated prevalence rates indicate 1 per 10,000 in adults, and 1 per 23,000 in children.
 50% of first-degree relatives will inherit the same mutation, giving them a greater than 95% lifetime risk of developing MODY themselves.
 For this reason, correct diagnosis of this condition is important.
-Typically patients present with a strong family history of diabetes (any type) and the onset of symptoms is in the second to fifth decade.
+Typically patients present with a strong family history of diabetes (i.e.: presence of diabetes before the age of 25 in two consecutive generations).

 There are two general types of clinical presentation.